LUYA21/LuyandaTraining.com/README.md

 # LuyandaTraining.com
-This is a rough insight into my projects.
+This is a rough insight into my practice project as a beginner.